 Gaming managers take a primary role in the operation of a casino or related gaming establishment.
 They work closely with other departments to handle customer service and security issues.
 Casino managers walk the gaming floor, answer casino guests' questions, and train gaming dealers and staff in policies and procedures.

 Gaming management jobs frequently require a college degree in a field like hospitality management; however, minimum qualifications vary by employer.
 State licensing requirements may also apply.
-Jobs in this field are expected to decline 1% from 2014-2024, per the BLS.
-Gaming managers earned median pay of $68,380 in 2015, also per the BLS.
+Jobs in this field are expected to increase 3% from 2016-2026, per the BLS.
+Gaming managers earned median pay of $72,930 in 2017, also per the BLS.